 What are the symptoms?

-The hallmark of this condition is a painful, red, swollen elbow.
-Typically pain is worst when resting on the tip of the elbow and/or with elbow movements, particularly when bending or straightening the elbow fully.
-The pain often lasts a few months and may not go away on its own.
-The pain may build up gradually, or come on suddenly, depending on the cause.
+The hallmark of this condition is a painful, red, swollen area at the back of the elbow.
+Typically pain is worst when resting on the tip of the elbow or with elbow movements, particularly when bending or straightening the elbow fully.
+The pain may last a few months and not go away on its own.
+The pain can build up gradually, or come on suddenly, depending on the cause.
 Bursitis caused by infection (septic bursitis) may also be associated with general feelings of illness such as fatigue, fever and body aches.